zaiisao/Documentation/en/Recording/recording_cpp.md

-### <a name="onUserJoined"></a>A User Joins the Channel (onUserJoined)
+### <a name="onUserJoined"></a>Occurs when a Remote User or Host Joins the Channel (onUserJoined)

-This callback is triggered when a user joins the channel and returns the UID of the new user.
+The SDK triggers this callback when a user joins the channel and returns the UID of the new user.

-If there are users in the channel before the recording app joins the channel, the SDK will also reports on the UIDs of the existing users.
-This callback is triggered as many times as the number of the users in the channel.
+If there are other users in the channel before the recording app joins the channel, the SDK also reports on the UIDs of the existing users.
+The SDK triggers this callback as many times as the number of the users in the channel.

 ```
 virtual void onUserJoined(uid_t uid, agora::linuxsdk::UserJoinInfos &infos) = 0;